praxidike97/emoji-learn/README.md

 ![Screenshot 3](images/screenshot03.png)

-Then this file content can be transfered into a numlol array with just one method call
+Then this file content can be transferred into a numlol array with just one method call

 ```
 💭 Read .csv file into numlol array